h311-git/S4CTF_Wr1t3uP/Baby-IQ/Baby-IQ.md

 ```text
 zS4CTFYrO0C}_yr5t7{_P34_fsr_wk4um!ap
 ```
-At the first sight Is it obvious that the flag characters is shuffled.
+At the first sight it is obvious that the flag characters is shuffled.
 OK let's use a dummy flag `S4CTF{some_l33t_string_l1k3_7hi5}` to see what the pad function is doing. the result is:
 ```python
 [[116, 118, 70, 83, 52, 67], [84, 70, 123, 115, 111, 109], [101, 95, 108, 51, 51, 116], [95, 115, 116, 114, 105, 110], [103, 95, 108, 49, 107, 51], [95, 55, 104, 105, 53, 125]]